dfguan/purge_dups/README.md

 **Notice**: **isdip** is deprecated.

 The dictionary "kcp" keeps paramaters for run_kcm script.
-The dictionary "gs" sets parameters for get\_seqs (purge\_dups executable file), designed to bin primary contigs and haplotigs.
+The dictionary "gs" sets parameters for get\_seqs (purge\_dups executable file), designed to produce primary contigs and haplotigs.
 The dictionary "pd" sets parameters for purge\_dups (purge\_dups executable file), designed to purge haplotigs and overlaps in an assembly.
 The dictionary **"cc"** sets parameters for **minimap2/bwa**.
-The dictionary **sa** sets parameters for minimap2.
+The dictionary **"sa"** sets parameters for minimap2.
-The dictionary busco sets parameters for run\_busco.
+The dictionary "busco" sets parameters for run\_busco.

 ### Step 3.
 Use run\_purge\_dups.py to run the pipeline